- Ready To Succeed | ONLINE – Starting July 13, 2022

 Career & Financial Pathways supports are designed to strengthen NAZ parents’ economic ability to provide a healthy and financially stable environment at home—so their children can succeed academically.
 As parents improve their own trajectory, they are better able to support their children in preparing for college and a career.

 NAZ families each set goals within their Achievement Plans that follow best-practices in supporting educational success for their children.
-After at least three months of demonstrated focus working toward their goals, families may be connected with the NAZ Housing Specialist to receive specialized support to find housing opportunities.
-The Specialist works to understand each family’s goals and budget; helps them create a housing stabilization plan; and works with housing partners to secure housing placement.
+After at least three months of demonstrated focus working toward their goals, families may be connected with a Family Support Specialist to receive specialized support to find housing opportunities.
+The Specialist works to understand each family’s goals and budget; helps them create a housing stabilization plan, and works with housing partners to secure housing placement.
 In addition, parents may be referred to Behavioral Health or Career and Finance partners when issues of mental health or employment are mitigating factors.

 NAZ Connect is an online achievement planning and data collection system that supports our “high-touch” approach with families.

 Families work with their Family Achievement Coach to develop one set of goals within the NAZ Connect tool—called Achievement Plans.
 These Achievement Plans are supported across our system of collaborative partners.
 Through NAZ Connect, we are able to monitor the progress of each individual toward their goals, as well as the progress of each program.

 Through the coordination of the NAZ Connect tool, families, schools, and organizations are now working together at every turn to drive success and provide opportunities, support, and solutions to persistent challenges.